Dr. Julie Matthews, Hospital Director

 Danielle Stone, LVT

 Danielle has been in the veterinary field since 2006, and a licensed veterinary technician since 2009, when she graduated from St. Petersburg College with a degree in Veterinary Technology.
 Danielle joined the Village Vet team in 2015 after moving back to Maine from Florida.
-Danielle’s pet kids are all rescues and include her mixed breed dog Fiona and her 2 cats Jem and Binx.
-Outside the hospital Danielle’s interests include spending time with her family, cooking, and exploring new things.
+Danielle has a special interest in surgery and senior care.
+Danielle’s pet kids are all rescues and include her 2 dogs Fiona and Gwen and her 2 cats Jem and Binx.
+Outside the hospital Danielle’s interests include spending time with her husband Jim and son Logan, swimming, exploring, and cooking.

 Michele Reeves, Receptionist